majiga/Text2Event/README.md

 # Text2Graph
-Graph construction from domain-specific text data
+Event detection from domain-specific text data

-### extract_event_example.ipynb is a simple example file to extract event using trigger words
+### File extract_event_example.ipynb is a simple example file to extract events using trigger words
 1. detect events using trigger words
 2. extract event details

-### graph_construction_from_text.ipynb does inormation extraction and graph construction
+### File graph_construction_from_text.ipynb does inormation extraction and graph construction
 1. Extract entities
 2. Extract relations
 3. Build a graph and visualise